8patricia25/auto-annotated-portfolio-cb656/content/pages/index.md

       # ICNOVA: A COMUNICAÇÃO NO CENTRO

-      # COMO ATIVAS AS nossas forças multifacetadas para ir ao encontro dos
+      # COMO ATIVAR AS nossas forças multifacetadas para ir ao encontro dos
       desafios à nossa frente?